Jason8Kang/TELL/README.md

  - data link: [TABMWP-TELL](https://github.com/Jason8Kang/TELL/blob/main/Data/TABMWP-TELL.jsonl)

 ## Introduction
-The rise of large language models (LLMs) has achieved unprecedented success in a variety of reasoning tasks.
-However, solving math word problems (MWPs) is still challenging, which is tasked as answering math questions based on heterogeneous tabular and textual data with mathematical reasoning ability.
-For various complex MWPs, training models usually require a large amount of data; nevertheless, the collection and annotation of MWPs are usually costly and time-consuming, resulting in the scarcity of public tabular MWP datasets.
+The rise of large language models (LLMs) has achieved unprecedented success in a variety of reasoning tasks.
+However, solving math word problems (MWPs) is still challenging, which is tasked as answering math questions based on heterogeneous tabular and textual data with mathematical reasoning ability.
+For various complex MWPs, training models usually require a large amount of data; nevertheless, the collection and annotation of MWPs are usually costly and time-consuming, resulting in the scarcity of public tabular MWP datasets.

 ## Overall Framework
 <p align="center">